 Sun Valley and Valverde Urban Hiking Denver

 Sun Valley and Valverde sit next to each other on the west side of Denver along the Platte.
 There’s a lot going on in these two neighborhoods.
 From large commercial cold-pack freezers to large income-qualified neighborhoods, walking through these two areas is not like anywhere else in Denver.
 Sun Valley’s boundaries are W 20th Ave, W 6th Ave, Federal and the Platte River/I25.
 Valverde sits south with the same west/east boundaries, W 6th Ave is the northern boundary and W Alameda as its southern boundary.
 We walked 4.5 miles through this very interesting pair of neighborhoods.
+This is an interesting day hike near Denver, in fact it’s right IN Denver.

 Change is a’Coming